Justin-HAL/320-fa24-Final-Exam/README.md

 🕹 Overview:

 This project implements a multithreaded version of the classic Pac-Man game using Python.
-Each game agent (player and ghosts) operates as an independent thread, ensuring smooth and concurrent gameplay.
-The game features shared memory synchronization, collision avoidance, and a real-time display powered by Pygame.
+Each game agent (player and ghosts) operates as an independent thread, ensuring smooth and gameplay.
+The game features shared memory synchronization, collision avoidance and a real-time display powered by Pygame.

 ✨ Features: